 5. Can you eat Picanha fat cap?

 In Latin American countries, the fat on the steak is cooked and eaten with the rest of the meat.
 In the United States, some butchers will remove the fat.
-From our experience, Picanha is best served with the fat cap included to retain the most flavor and marbling when cooked on the grill.
+From our experience, Picanha steaks are best served with the fat cap included to retain the most flavor and marbling when cooked on the grill.

 6. What is The Best Way to Cook Picanha?

-Most people will agree that the best way to cook picanha is by searing it on the grill.
+Most people will agree that the best way to cook picanha steaks is by searing it on the grill.